ZenWave360/zenwave-sdk/index.md

 - **JHipster Domain Language (JDL) as Ubiquitous Language:** To describe your domain core domain model
 - **API-First specs like AsyncAPI and OpenAPI:** to describe Inter Process Communications (IPC) between bounded contexts/microservices.
-- **ZenWave Code Generator:** to generate (_a lot of_) infrastructure, functional and testing code from your models and APIs.
+- **ZenWave SDK:** to generate (_a lot of_) infrastructure, functional and testing code from your models and APIs.

-ZenWave Code Generator is designed to be easily extensible and adaptable to your project or your organization needs and likes.
+ZenWave SDK is designed to be easily extensible and adaptable to your project or your organization needs and likes.
 You can always [fork an existing, standard or custom plugin](https://github.com/ZenWave360/zenwave-sdk/#forking-an-standard-or-custom-plugin).

 You can install the latest release using [jbang](https://www.jbang.dev) running the following command: